vinaykumarvk/report-generator/BRD - Report Generator.md

 ### **2\) Replace BullMQ/Redis with a DB-backed job queue (mandatory)**

-Implement a **durable Postgres-backed job queue** using Prisma models and transactional leasing.
+Implement a **durable Postgres-backed job queue** using Supabase models and transactional leasing.

 #### **2.1 Job model (new table)**

-Add a new Prisma model `Job`:
+Add a new Supabase model `Job`:

 * `id` (cuid)